 - Lots of scenes written with spectacle in mind.

 At the beginning of the story DJ has been monitoring the creepy house across the road.
 He has noticed that when toys land on Nebbercracker’s front lawn they disappear.
 Something spooky is going on there.
 The problem is, he doesn’t know what’s going on and because he lives across the road, it’s in his best interest to find out.
 Things get personal when his best friend Chowder loses his expensive basketball.
 Then DJ thinks he accidentally killed Nebbercracker.
 This makes him invested.

 Under the surface, DJ wants to prove himself a man.
-(This is of course related to his major Weakness, that he is a powerless boy.)
+(This is of course related to his major Shortcoming, that he is a powerless boy.)
 At the beginning we hear his voice crack.
 He considers himself too old for Trick or Treating.
 He says he’s too old for a babysitter — he’d be just fine alone with his parents off on holiday.
 This allows for some good, ironic comedy in which it is revealed that DJ is mostly still a child.
 He sleeps with his bunny rabbit, he is freaked out by small things (though justifiably freaked out by big things).

 In some ways, DJ’s wish to be manly is shown by his desire to be childlike.
 Unfortunately, as almost always happens in stories about boys written and funded by men, DJ’s wish to be manly is also shown by his desire to be non-feminine.
 (Hence an actual girl has to come along.
 More on that below.)

 Note to all writers everywhere: The opposite of ‘man’ is not ‘girl’.
 The opposite of ‘man’ is ‘boy’.
 Girls do not exist to affirm your heterosexual manliness.